 When it comes to deciding whether fake burglar alarms are effective, it can be said that to some degree they can be effective in deterring criminals and are a low-cost alternative to a genuine burglar alarm system.
 However, criminals are becoming savvy to fake systems which means they may not be as much of a deterrent as they once were.
 In addition, if a break-in was to occur, the fake burglar alarm would not notify the site keyholder, sound a loud alarm or be picked up by an alarm monitoring company to action a police response.

 Therefore, for optimal site security, a balanced approach is often recommended.
 Integrating genuine security measures with visible fake burglar alarms can enhance the overall deterrent effect.
 Genuine systems provide active protection, while fake alarms contribute to the psychological deterrent, creating a multi-layered defence strategy.
+Modern businesses are increasingly looking at commercial security trends which favour integrated technology over standalone physical deterrents.
+For example, integrating intruder alarms with fire safety ensures that your building is protected from multiple threats simultaneously, something a dummy box could never achieve.

 At BusinessWatch, we install, maintain and monitor advanced intruder alarm systems for business sites across the UK.
-We are specialists in bespoke security systems and will design a solution to suit the needs of your site.
-Proudly trusted by leading organisations, get in touch to find out more or to receive a free quote.
+We are specialists in bespoke security systems and will design a solution to suit the needs of your site, whether you operate in the healthcare sector or manage a large-scale property portfolio.